stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 This provides the standard command-line tools for Go.

-The current version of Go includes experimental support for dependency management with modules.
+The current version of Go includes support for dependency management with [modules](https://blog.golang.org/using-go-modules).
 Use modules for new projects.
-Some existing projects use [dep](https://golang.github.io/dep/), or an older tool.
+Some existing projects still use [dep](https://golang.github.io/dep/), or an older tool.

 ### Setting a GOPATH

-By default, current versions of Go use the GOPATH.
-To ensure that third-party tools and Terminal auto-completion work, you should explicitly set two environment variables.
+Current versions of Go do not require a GOPATH environment variable, but you should set it to ensure that third-party tools and Terminal auto-completion work correctly.

 Set a GOPATH environment variable in your _~/.bashrc_ file: